 - biopsy: removal of a tissue sample from the bone for testing

-- bone scan: a sensitive imaging test that shows bone abnormalities that may be missed by other imaging tools.
-Bone scans can also tell doctors whether the cancer has spread to other bones.
+- bone scan: a sensitive imaging test that shows bone abnormalities that may be missed by other imaging tools (bone scans can also tell doctors whether the cancer has spread to other bones)

-Osteosarcoma can be classified as either localized (only present in the bone it started in) or metastatic (present in other areas, such as the lung or other, unconnected bones).
+Osteosarcoma can be classified as either localized (only present in the bone it started in) or metastatic (present in other areas, such as the lung, or other, unconnected bones).

 Chemotherapy and surgery are effective at treating osteosarcoma.

 Chemotherapy is often administered before surgery.
 This treatment method uses drugs that help shrink and kill cancerous cells.
 The length of chemotherapy treatment varies and may depend on whether the cancer has spread to other parts of the body.
-For example, if your child’s cancer hasn’t spread, his or her doctor may recommend six months of chemotherapy before surgery.
+For example, if your child’s cancer hasn’t spread, their doctor may recommend six months of chemotherapy before surgery.
 Once your child finishes the course of chemotherapy, surgery will be used to remove any remaining tumors.

 In most cases, surgeons can save the cancerous limb.
 They can surgically remove the tumor and surrounding bone, and replace the missing bone with an artificial one.
 Chemotherapy may resume after surgery to destroy any microscopic cancer cells.